chinamike65/hugo-tuolesi/content/book2/book2en.md

 "Immeasurable and boundless dust, as many seas, are solemnly listed, and the guru deity, the Three Jewels, make offerings, and I pray for mercy to benefit all people and accept them.
 I have prayed for blessings."

-Then the top pavilion was taken down and offered seven offerings to the mandra, "The earth is covered with fragrant flowers and brocades, and the sun and moon are all around Xumi.
-138 Mandra's intention is to make offerings to all Buddha temples, and everyone climbs the pure land to pray and benefit."
+Then the top pavilion was taken down and offered seven offerings to the Mandala, "The earth is covered with fragrant flowers and brocades, and the sun and moon are all around Xumi.
+138 Mandala's intention is to make offerings to all Buddha temples, and everyone climbs the pure land to pray and benefit."
 Put the building on it, and when you recite this Mantra Mantra, "Odang is as strong as Rena Mandala Gunya Dayami", sprinkle the jewels, this is a very complete offering.

 After the offering is over, you can keep it in the Buddhist hall and keep offering it, or you can take it down every day to offer it, but when you take it down, don’t pour it out.

-After completing the thirty-seven offerings of mandras, make seven offerings of mandras.
+After completing the Thirty-seven Point Mandala Offering, make seven offerings of mandalas.

-Grasp the jewelry with the left hand and take the manza plate, and grasp the jewelry with the right hand and wipe it out (clockwise) three times, or twice clockwise and twice counterclockwise. "
+Grasp the jewelry with the left hand and take the Mandala plate, and grasp the jewelry with the right hand and wipe it out (clockwise) three times, or twice clockwise and twice counterclockwise. "

 The earth is covered with fragrant flowers and brocades, the sun and the moon are all around Xumi, and the intention is to make offerings to the Buddhas, and everyone climbs the pure land to pray and benefit."
-At the same time, the right hand is placed in the center, east, south, west, north, east, west, seven Place the jewels in one direction; "Odang is as strong as Rena Manzara Gunya Dayami", and at the same time sprinkle some jewels on the Manza plate, and then pour it in front of his body.
+At the same time, the right hand is placed in the center, east, south, west, north, east, west, seven Place the jewels in one direction; "Odang is as strong as Rena Mandala Gunya Dayami", and at the same time sprinkle some jewels on the Mandala plate, and then pour it in front of his body.

-Thirty-seven mantras cannot be done 100,000 times, but seven mantras can be made 139,000 times.
+Thirty-seven Point Mandala Offering cannot be done 100,000 times, but seven mantras can be made 139,000 times.

-In the past, Master Tsongkhapa offered thirty-seven offerings to the Mandra a million times.
+In the past, Master Tsongkhapa offered Thirty-seven Point Mandala Offering a million times.

-We make the seven offerings of the Mandrak 100,000 times, very simple, that's it.
+We make the seven offerings of the Mandala 100,000 times, very simple, that's it.

-When Master Tsongkhapa rubbed the mandra plate, the skin on his right hand was torn off and bleeding.
+When Master Tsongkhapa rubbed the Mandala plate, the skin on his right hand was torn off and bleeding.

 When rubbing Mantra, you must use the pulse of your right hand to rub, this pulse is called the Bodhi pulse.

 If this bodhi channel is rubbed regularly, it will be easy to obtain compassion and bodhicitta.

-If you smoke, the bodhicitta will be blocked, and it will be difficult to arouse bodhicitta.
+If you smoke, the bodhicitta will be blocked, and it will be difficult to generate bodhicitta.
 Smoking is really a lot of sins.

 The third way, when the "natural rice" is offered, the first floor is full, and the second floor is added.
 Bao" is the north, "Xiangbao" is the southwest, "Mabao" is the northwest, "General Treasure" is the northeast, "Juzangbo" is the southeast, "Xi Tiannv" is the east, "Rang Tiannv" is the south, "Song" is the southeast.
 "Tiannv" is west, "Dancing" is north, "Flower" is southeast, "Burning Incense" is southwest, "Lantern" is northwest, and "Turning Incense" is northeast, so the second floor is full.

 140

 Manzha is then placed on the third floor, the "sun" is east, the "moon" is west, the "treasure umbrella" is south, the "prestigious tower of the ten directions" is north, and "all the heavens and people in the center of Manzha are pure and auspicious, and they are perfect.
 Treasures" and finally put the top tower on it, "Immeasurable and boundless dust and countless seas, solemnly listed, the guru deity three treasures make offerings, pray for mercy and benefit all people and accept it, and receive blessings that have been prayed for."
-Then, the top tower was taken down, It is also possible to make seven consecutive offerings of mandras, or thirty-seven offerings of mandras and seven offerings of mandras in a row, and then to offer seven mandras all the time.
+Then, the top tower was taken down, It is also possible to make seven consecutive offerings of mandalas, or Thirty-seven Point Mandala Offering and seven offerings of mandalas in a row, and then to offer seven mandalas all the time.

 Each jewel is visualized as a separate offering.